nbrandolini/arcade-game/README.md

-# Arcade Game Project:  please enjoy game here https://nbrandolini.github.io/arcade-game/
+# Arcade Game Project  please enjoy game here https://nbrandolini.github.io/arcade-game/

 This project involved using Object Oriented Javascript and HTML5 canvas to create a simple frogger game (not so simple for me).
 The game engine and all artwork were provided by Udacity, and app.js contains the code I wrote after many, many sleepless  hours :dizzy_face:.